EllyBax/ipt-contributions/README.md

 **Enter your full name and a message below**

-> First: Create a branch from main like "add-my-name" replacing my-name with your actual name
+1. Create a branch from main named "add-my-name"
+2. Replace my-name with your actual name
-> Second: Add your name and a message in the same format as the name above you
+3. Add your name and a message in the same format as the name above you
-> Third: Commit your changes
+4. Commit your changes with a message "added my name to list" Replace my-name with your actual name
-> Fourth: Checkout to main
+5. Checkout to main
+6. Merge your branch to main
+7. Pull any new changes from main
-> Fifth: Push main to origin
+8. Push main to origin

 - Elly Bachubila, _Nice meetig you_
 - David meruli, _am happy to be in here_